Tackling Fare Evasion: A SEPTA Priority

 Technology & Infrastructure

 To stop fare evasion before it starts, we’re upgrading our infrastructure.
-New full-height fare gates – tested successfully at 69th Street Transportation Center – will be installed at nine additional Metro stations starting in fiscal year 2026 (after July 1, 2026).
+New full-height fare gates – tested successfully at 69th Street Transit Center – will be installed at nine additional Metro stations starting in fiscal year 2026 (after July 1, 2026).
 This $10 million investment will make it harder to jump, crawl or sneak through without paying.

 More on the Way